zxul767/pawn/README.md

 bin/pawn
 ```

 In this case, you can make moves by typing the initial and final square of any piece on the board.
 For example, you can type `e2e4` to move the king pawn two squares forward, or `g1f3` to develop the king knight instead.
+Castling is done simply by typing the movement of the king (e.g., `e1g1` for the white king.)

 ## Unit Testing